kubernetes/community/contributors/design-proposals/local-storage-overview.md

    containers:
    - name: fooc
      resources:
      requests:
-         storageLogs: 500Mi
+	   storage.kubernetes.io/logs: 500Mi
-         storageOverlay: 500Mi
+	   storage.kubernetes.io/overlay: 500Mi
    volumes:
    - name: myEmptyDir
      emptyDir:
+	     resources:
+           limits:
-       capacity: 2Gi
+             storage.kubernetes.io/logs: 2Gi
   ```

-6. Note that it is not possible to specify a minimum storage requirement for EmptyDir volumes because we intend to limit overcommitment of local storage due to high latency in reclaiming it from terminated pods.
+6. It is recommended to require `limits` to be specified for `storage` in all pods. `storage` will not affect the `QoS` Class of a pod since no SLA is intended to be provided for storage capacity isolation. it is recommended to use Persistent Durable Volumes as much as possible and avoid primary partitions.

 ### Alice manages a Database which needs access to “durable” and fast scratch space